SENTINEL: A Multi-Level Formal Framework for Safety Evaluation of Foundation Model-based Embodied Agents: Safety Evaluation Pipeline

-\paragraph{CTL-based Trajectory-level Safety Evaluation.} While high-level plans may already encode unsafe logic, execution-level trajectories introduce additional complexities from branching outcomes and environment dynamics, making comprehensive evaluation both \emph{essential} and \emph{non-trivial}.
-Given a high-level plan $\bar{g}$, the LLM is prompted with domain knowledge, including relevant object properties, admissible actions, and allowable states (examples in \cref{fig:action_system,fig:action_task}), and tasked with generating a sequence of discrete actions plan $\bar{a}$ that transitions the environment toward the next plan node.
-Each proposed sequence is executed step by step in the simulator, producing a concrete trajectory $\tau = \{(s_0,a_0),\ldots,(s_k,a_k)\}$ of state-action pairs.
-Because LLM outputs are inherently variable, identical prompts and initial states may yield different action sequences and thus divergent trajectories.
+While high-level plans may already encode unsafe logic, execution-level trajectories introduce additional complexities from branching outcomes and environment dynamics, making comprehensive evaluation both \emph{essential} and \emph{non-trivial}.
+Given a high-level plan $\bar{g}$, the FM is prompted with domain knowledge, including relevant object properties, admissible actions, and allowable states (examples in Appendix \cref{fig:action_system,fig:action_task}), and tasked with generating a sequence of discrete actions plan $\bar{a}$ that transitions the environment toward the next plan node.
+Each proposed sequence is executed step by step in the simulator, producing a concrete trajectory $\tau$.
+Because FM outputs are inherently variable, identical prompts and initial states may yield different action sequences and thus divergent trajectories.
 To capture this nondeterminism, we sample multiple discrete action sequences for each plan node and execute them in simulation, collecting a set of trajectories.
 These trajectories are assembled into a \emph{computation tree}, which compactly encodes all reachable states and their branching transitions.
-Formally, the computation tree is defined as $\mathcal{T} = (\mathcal{S}, \mathcal{R}, \mathcal{A}, L, s_0)$, where $\mathcal{S}$ is the set of states, $\mathcal{R}\subseteq\mathcal{S}\times\mathcal{S}$ the transition relation, $\mathcal{A}$ the set of actions, $L:\mathcal{S}\to 2^{\mathcal{AP}}$ the labeling of atomic propositions, and $s_0$ the initial state.
-This representation captures both the linear evolution of individual trajectories and the branching alternatives induced by LLM variability (\cref{fig:trajectory_safety_pipeline}).

-\begin{remark} Note that differences across simulation environments affect how low-level actions are executed.
-In less physically-detailed simulators such as VirtualHome, LLM-generated action sequences can be executed directly.
-In contrast, more physically-detailed environments like AI2-THOR require additional low-level controllers or planners to translate discrete actions and their arguments into more detailed navigation or manipulation commands.
-Consequently, the trajectories evaluated in such settings may not be produced solely by the LLM, but by the full agentic system. \end{remark}
+Safety requirements, initially expressed in LTL, are lifted to CTL in order to evaluate branching-time properties.
+Universal path quantifiers $\mathsf{A}$ (“for all paths”) are used for safety constraints, while existential quantifiers $\mathsf{E}$ (“there exists a path”) capture reachability conditions.
+Formally, given a computation tree $\mathcal{T}$ with root $s_0$ and a CTL formula $\varphi$, CTL checking determines whether $\mathcal{T},s_0\models\varphi$.
+We implement a CTL checking algorithm that evaluates operators such as $\mathsf{AG}$, $\mathsf{AF}$, and $\mathsf{EG}$ using BFS/DFS traversal.
+Specifications are recursively decomposed into atomic propositions, with bottom-up evaluation over the computation tree.
+When violations are detected, counterexample states or paths are returned, providing actionable feedback by pinpointing unsafe behaviors.
+A detailed description of the algorithm for each CTL operator, along with a toy example, is provided in Appendix~\ref{subsec::algo_traj_safe}.